-For effective operation of military UAVs (Unmanned Aircraft Vehicles), in both live operations and test scenarios, over 10 separate frequency bands may be used at once.
+For effective operation of military UAVs (Unmanned Aerial Vehicles) in both live operations and test scenarios, over 10 separate frequency bands may be used at once.
 This is in order to operate the array of different navigation, communications, situational awareness and payload control systems on board.

 The problem of interference is amplified when the system in question is a UAV.
-Experience interference when using a handheld radio, and you can simply change channel and try again.
-Experience interference to a UAV worth over $10 million as it’s landing, and it could be a much more expensive and dangerous problem.
+If you experience interference while using a handheld radio, you can simply change the channel and try again.
+If you experience interference while landing a UAV worth over $10 million, the problem could be much more dangerous and expensive.

 The RF spectrum needs to be monitored both before and during UAV test runs to prevent and mitigate any interference.
 Sources of interference from other military and commercial systems need to be identifiable and locatable to facilitate frequency deconfliction.
-Any spectrum monitoring system needs to cover the wide range of frequencies which may be used by UAVs from VHF to SATCOM bands.
+Any spectrum monitoring system needs to cover the wide range of frequencies that may be used by UAVs, from VHF to SATCOM bands.

 Test runs without the risk

-Installing an RF monitoring system in and around a UAV takeoff/landing site allows expensive UAVs to be tested with assurance that if a crash does occur it won’t be a result of interference that could have been prevented.
+Installing an RF monitoring system in and around a UAV takeoff/landing site allows expensive UAVs to be tested with assurance that, if a crash does occur, it won’t be a result of preventable interference.

-Installing a network of RFeye Nodes can be used to monitor spectrum from 9 kHz to 18 GHz in real time.
-All frequency bands used by UAV systems can be checked for interference and congestion prior to take off.
-This allows frequency deconfliction to be carried out through channel reassignment and unknown sources of interference to be investigated and located using our geolocation software.
-Real-time monitoring also provides up to date RF situational awareness during the flight so that the effects of any new interference sources can be mitigated.
+Installing a network of RFeye Nodes can be used to monitor the spectrum from 9 kHz to 18 GHz in real time.
+All frequency bands used by UAV systems can be checked for interference and congestion prior to takeoff.
+This allows frequency deconfliction to be carried out through channel reassignment while our geolocation software allows you to investigate and locate unknown sources of interference.
+Real-time monitoring also provides up-to-date RF situational awareness during the flight, so the effects of any new interference sources can be mitigated.

-Even where interference originates from far outside the test facility, the source can still be located.
-This allows deliberate or accidental misuse of spectrum by commercial users to be identified and steps taken to resolve the conflict.
+Even when interference originates from far outside the test facility, the source can still be located.
+This allows deliberate or accidental misuse of the spectrum by commercial users to be identified and steps taken to resolve the conflict.